 Sister Constance "Connie" Krstolic

-Teaching was my first ministry: Junior High in St. Joe, MO; Bishop Lillie High school, Bishop Hogan, High, KC,MO, inner city schools ….
-It was there that the prioress asked if I would be our community’s vocation minister.
-That I was for 9 years.
-A very holy time indeed journeying with women who did enter our community .
-Helping them try on the invitation of Jesus to become a Benedictine sister.
+Teaching was my first ministry: Junior High in St. Joe, Mo; Bishop Lillis High school, Bishop Hogan High, and KC, Mo, inner city schools.
+While I was there, the prioress asked if I would be our community’s vocation minister, which I was for 9 years.
+It was a very holy time of journeying with women who did enter our community and helping them try on the invitation of Jesus to become a Benedictine sister.

-An honor which warmed my heart, was being one of the 2010 inaugural inductees into the Donnelly College Alumni Hall of Fame.
+An honor which warmed my heart was being one of the 2010 inaugural inductees into the Donnelly College Alumni Hall of Fame.

-I had come full circle…..
+I had come full circle.
 I was home.